Azure/aks-engine/docs/topics/azure-api-throttling.md

 ## Reload cluster-autoscaler addon

-If also using (and we have stopped, and/or updated) `cluster-autoscaler`, remember to reload it, and/or verify that it's running the desired version.
+If we're also using (and have stopped, and/or updated) `cluster-autoscaler`, remember to reload it, and/or verify that it's running the desired version.
 For example, restore the replica count to its original value:

 ```
 azureuser@k8s-master-31453872-0:~$ kubectl edit deployment cluster-autoscaler -n kube-system